Ross65536/phpdev-on-docker/README.md

     # clone the group repository, if not yet available locally
     git clone git@github.com:<YOUR GITHUB>/lbaw17GG

-    # clone this branch of the demo repository
+    # clone the branch of the demo copy
     git clone -b phpdev-on-docker git@github.com:lbaw-admin/phpdev-on-docker.git

-    # remove the git folder from the demo
+    # remove the Git folder from the demo folder
     rm -rf phpdev-on-docker/.git

     # goto your repository